 Your doctor may also recommend lifestyle changes, especially ongoing aerobic exercise.
 In some cases, physical therapy that focuses on balance and stretching also is important.
 A speech-language pathologist may help improve your speech problems.

 Medications may help you manage problems with walking, movement and tremor.
-These medications increase or substitute for dopamine, a specific signaling chemical (neurotransmitter) in your brain.
+These medications increase or substitute for dopamine.

 People with Parkinson's disease have low brain dopamine concentrations.
 However, dopamine can't be given directly, as it can't enter your brain.